This tutorial is part of the "Christmas drawings" collection.

 That was fun – let’s do it again: Draw Santa’s right arm (the one on the left) pointing up and waving at us.
 That is the two slightly curved lines up.

 Draw the right arm (Santa’s left) bent towards the body – it will hold the bag of Christmas presents.
 A curved line from shoulder to elbow, and another one from elbow pointing back toward the body.
 That is enough.

 Next the mittens.
 (Oh, oh, can I do the left-right thing again?
 No?
-Twice was enough?
+Twice was more than enough?
 Aaaaah…, OK then).

-The waving hand is open palm – one large curve – with a thumb – one narrow curve.
+The waving hand is an open palm – drawn as one large curve – with a thumb – drawn as a narrow curve.

 Time to add the big sack of presents over Santa’s shoulder.
 First draw the top line, which defines the bag shape – a nice swooping curve from the shoulder down to about Santa’s waist.

 Then complete the bag – add the bottom line to close it.
 Draw the jagged end sticking out of Santa’s hand.
 Finally, the short inner line over the shoulder – that is the bag fold.

 Our sketch is almost done – let’s just add the final details on the coat.
 It needs the fur rim again – side, side and line at the top – done.